Welcome to Mount Baker Rowing and Sailing Center!

 Boathouse News & Events

-Your gift supports Outreach and provides Financial Assistance.
-Cost concerns should never prevent a child or adult from participating at Mount Baker.
-Please help us stay affordable for everyone.
+The Annual Fund will provide support for Outreach and Financial Assistance, so that cost concerns never prevent a child or adult from participating at Mount Baker.

 Helen Tilghman Selected as Head Coach

 For Varsity Girls

 Helen Tilghman, an alumna of the University of Washington Women’s Varsity Rowing Team and of Mount Baker Junior Crew, has been selected as Head Coach for Mount Baker’s Varsity Girls Program.
 Tilghman has four years of coaching experience at the collegiate level, her most recent two years as Assistant Coach and Recruiting Coordinator for Michigan State University Women’s Varsity Rowing.